Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Analysis Under Noncooperative Formation

 \subsection{Stability Invariance}

-Similar to the driving behavior~\eqref{Eq:HDVNonlinearModel}, an ACC-equipped AV usually utilizes local information, such as relative distance and velocity to the preceding vehicle, to adjust its velocity and maintain a pre-specified inter-vehicle distance~\cite{li2017dynamical}.
+Similar to the driving behavior~\eqref{Eq:HDVNonlinearModel}, an ACC-equipped AV usually utilizes local information, such as relative distance and velocity to the preceding vehicle, to adjust its velocity and maintain a pre-specified spacing~\cite{li2017dynamical}.
 Motivated by~\cite{cui2017stabilizing,xie2019heterogeneous}, we consider a modified ACC strategy for each AV ($i\in S$)

 which is augmented from the linearized HDV model~\eqref{Eq:LinearHDVModel}, with $k_s,k_v$ being two constant feedback gains.
-This ACC strategy~\eqref{Eq:ACC} is similar to the HDV's linearized dynamics, facilitating our theoretical analysis.
+This ACC strategy~\eqref{Eq:ACC} is similar to the HDV's linearized dynamics, facilitating our subsequent analysis.
 The feedback gain $k_s,k_v$ is assumed to remain unchanged under different formations, \ie, no cooperative controller design is used.
 Accordingly, we call the system under this ACC-type controller~\eqref{Eq:ACC} as a \textit{noncooperative formation}.

 Substituting controller~\eqref{Eq:ACC} into the mixed traffic system~\eqref{Eq:SystemModel}, the closed-loop model for the traffic system becomes

 where

 with